mysql/mysql-utilities/doc/intro/index.rst

-             format_vertical_list      format a list in a vertical format to print_list                file print a list based on format (CSV, GRID, TAB, or VERTICAL) options    setup_common_options      setup option parser and options common to all MySQL Utilities
+             format_vertical_list      format a list in a vertical format to print_list                file print a list based on format (CSV, GRID, TAB, or VERTICAL) options    setup_common_options      set up option parser and options common to all MySQL Utilities
              add_skip_options          add the common --skip options
              check_skip_options        check skip options for validity
              check_format_option       check format option for validity
-             add_verbosity             add the verbosity and quiet options check_verbosity           check whether both verbosity and quiet are being used
+             add_verbosity             add the verbosity and quiet options check_verbosity           check whether both verbosity and quiet options are being used
              add_difftype              add the difftype option
              add_engines               add the engine, default-storage-engine
                                        options
              check_engine_options      check whether storage engines listed
                                        in options exist
-             parse_connection          parse connection values rpl        Replication               used to establish a replication connection between a master and a slave get_replication_tests     return list of replication test function pointers server     get_connection_dictionary get the connection dictionary
+             parse_connection          parse connection values rpl        Replication               establish a replication connection
+                                       between a master and a slave
+             get_replication_tests     return list of replication test function pointers server     get_connection_dictionary get the connection dictionary
-             find_running_servers      check whether there are any servers running on the local host
+             find_running_servers      check whether any servers are
+                                       running on the local host
-             connect_servers           connect to source and destination server Server                    used to connect to running MySQL server and perform server-level operations table      Index                     encapsulates an index for a given table as defined by SHOW INDEXES FROM
+             connect_servers           connect to source and destination server Server                    connect to running MySQL server
+                                       and perform server-level operations table      Index                     encapsulate an index for a given table as defined by SHOW INDEXES FROM
-             Table                     encapsulates a table for given database to perform table-level operations tools      get_tool_path             search for a MySQL tool and return the full path
+             Table                     encapsulate a table for given database to perform table-level operations tools      get_tool_path             search for a MySQL tool and return its full path
              delete_directory          remove a directory (folder) and contents user       parse_user_host           parse user, passwd, host, port from user:passwd@host
-             User                      used to clone the user and its grants to another user and perform user-level
+             User                      clone a user and its grants to another user and perform user-level
                                        operations